 One of the simplest recipes of my October three being my pumpkin muffins.
 My love of muffins lays in their simplicity.. mix, bake and enjoy in less than an hour.
 Great for breakfast (my preference), as a snack or dessert (or even all of the above, each to their own).
 They freeze extremely well, very useful for filling gaps in freezer drawers.
 Pumpkin muffins also produce a gloriously orange mixture, which for no logical reason is a very enjoyable experience.

 So if you are indulging in the seasons synonymous latte, my pumpkin muffins are the perfect accompaniment.
 Light, moist, spiced… pure autumnal comfort food.

 - 150ml yogurt

 - 1/2 tsp vanilla extract

 - 1 1/2 tsp bicarbonate of soda

 - 1/2 tsp nutmeg

-- Spoon the mixture equally into the muffin cases (tip:or use an ice-cream scoop)
+- Divide the mixture equally between the muffin cases/tin (tip: use an ice-cream scoop)

-- Carefully remove the muffins from the tin after a few minutes & place on a cooling rack to fully cool
+- Leave the muffins to cool for 5 minutes before carefully removing from the tin & place on a cooling rack to fully cool